Ever hugged a tree?

-There are some stories which I might just as well say, just for a minute of laughter.
-One very cold December night in 2002 in Oughterard by Lough Corrib, County Galway, after having been in the local pub with friends for hours, singing along to Irish traditional music and feeling drunk of happiness (I don’t drink alcohol so no, this wee one here was being a good girl and staying off the deadly poison).
+There are certain stories which I might as well own up to, just for a minute of laughter.
+As such, this one happened one very cold December night in 2002 in Oughterard, County Galway, after having been in the local pub with friends, singing along to Irish traditional music and feeling drunk of happiness (I don’t drink alcohol so no, this wee one here was being a good girl and stayed off the deadly poison).

-Anyway, I was so happy that upon leaving the pub, I started hugging trees and declaring my love for them.
-Some of the Irish people in the gang thought out loud that “they should never have allowed the Belgians into Ireland” and that I was ready for the loony bin, but hey, I don’t need to be drunk on alcohol to feel happy as Larry, and I knew that their comments were meant in a nice, jokingly way.
+Let’s just say that I took being-drunk-on-happiness to the next level.
+Upon leaving the pub, I started hugging trees and declaring my love for them.
+Some of the Irish people in the gang said, “They should never have allowed the Belgians into Ireland,” and that I “was ready for the loony bin,”

-Have I hugged a tree again since that day?
+Have I hugged a tree since that day?
 Rarely.
-Imagine making a fool of myself and that even the horses start going “hihihihihi” and laughing hard at me again… Hit me once.
+Hit me once.
 Shame on you.
 Hit me twice, shame on me!

 © WVE and Ireland, MS and Me, 2011-2013.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to WVE and Ireland, MS and Me with appropriate and specific direction to the original content.